April Morning: Themes

-Several major themes arise in the novel.
-Although the most common theme picked up on is coming of age, several others have been noted.
-These others are non-violence, the rights of man, and the truth.
+Of the major themes in the novel, "coming of age" is the one most commonly identified, but others have been noted.
+They include non-violence, the rights of man, and the nature of truth.

-The first theme, coming of age, deals with Adam's becoming a man during the Battle of Lexington.
-After Moses is killed on the green, Adam is thrust into manhood.
-Vomiting and sobbing after the battle, he then returns home to be treated as the man of the house, against his wishes.
+The first theme, coming of age, is expressed through Adam's rite-of-passage experiences at the Battle of Lexington where he sees his father and other townspeople killed by British soldiers.
+In the immediate aftermath of the morning massacre, Adam sobs and vomits from the horror at what he just witnessed.
+He gradually steadies himself and participates in the militia's ensuing ambushes.
+When he returns home, he is treated against his wishes as the man of the house.

-The theme of nonviolence is based on Moses' belief in solving problems through arguments, rather than warfare.
-This theme is also supported by Adam's later saying "I don't hate anyone enough to kill him."
-The rights of man appears several times through Moses' speeches.
+The theme of non-violence is based on Moses Cooper's belief in solving problems through debate, rather than warfare.
+This theme is also supported by Adam's later saying to Ruth, "I don't hate anyone enough to want to kill him."
+The notion of the rights of man appears multiple times in Moses' speeches.
 Also, the colonists are drafting a statement on the rights of man to send to Boston.

-For the truth theme, several conflicts have been noted in the first chapter, such as Moses' talking against superstition yet birching Adam seven times.
+For the truth theme, several incidents in the novel illustrate people's contradictory behavior regarding what is true, such as in the opening chapter when Moses denounces superstition, yet superstitiously birches Adam exactly seven times.

 Background

-York has said that Fast's view on the revolution (that aligns with his political beliefs) is exhibited in the novel.
-He says "[Fast] believed the essence of the revolution was with the faceless and nameless people who fought it."
-Also, The New York Times says that "[Fast] proposes that Solomon Chandler organized the Battle of Lexington.
+In a 2009 American Studies article, Neil York argues that Fast sought to incorporate his populist view of the revolution, specifically, that "the most important story lay with faceless, nameless common folk, heroes and heroines whose tales were forgotten if ever recorded, and, more often than not, were never recorded at all."
+In support of this point, The New York Times observed how Fast made an ordinary townsman like Solomon Chandler one of the principal instigators of the Battle of Concord.

 Reception

 The novel received many positive reviews.
-Hunter praised Fast for writing it for "demonstrat[ing] a more mature vision."
-Desrosiers agreed, saying that April Morning "[is] a well written work which knits together the events of the 19th of April 1775."
-Macdonald also praised Fast for "A virtually perfect relationship between literary character and research."
+Jeffrey Hunter commended Fast for his "mature vision" of the revolution."
+Marian Desrosiers agreed, saying that April Morning "[is] a well written work which knits together the events of the 19th of April 1775."
+Andrew Macdonald also praised Fast for "A virtually perfect relationship between literary character and research."

 Adaptations

-The novel was adapted for TV in the Hallmark Hall of Fame in 1988 by James Lee Barrett.
-It was directed by Delbert Mann.
-It stars Chad Lowe as Adam and Tommy Lee Jones as Moses.
-Although it is set at the very beginning of the American Revolution it is more about Adam's journey to manhood and his relationship with his parents.
+The novel was adapted for the screen in a 1988 made-for-TV movie starring Chad Lowe as Adam Cooper and Tommy Lee Jones as Moses Cooper.
+The Hallmark Hall of Fame production was directed by Delbert Mann, with a screenplay by James Lee Barrett.
+Although the backdrop is the start of the American Revolution, the movie focuses more on Adam's journey to manhood and his contentious relationship with his parents.